I Left My Heart in San Francisco

 We’ve been to San Francisco several times, so we've done most of the traditional tourist activities.
 But we hadn't visited Alcatraz - so that was a great day out with Alistair and Jenny and the grandkids who came up from Los Angeles for a weekend.
 The tour was followed by chowing down on chowder in sourdough bowls on Fisherman's Wharf and making sure the kids enjoyed themselves.
 But mostly we’ve found ourselves doing things that locals do.
 Highlights include attending a Giants baseball game, a morning at the San Francisco Museum of Modern Art, watching Met Live opera in a local theatre, walking both directions across The Golden Gate Bridge, visiting family and long-time friends - including eating Szechuan food in China Town with Michael’s cousins and time with Michael’s best friend (and racing buddy) from college, attending all kinds of church services, walking our neighborhoods and even getting temporary library cards.

-During our time at Airbnb we were invited to do several activities as “research” projects.
+During our time at Airbnb we were invited to participate in several research projects.
 We became “lab rats” and searched the website with cameras catching our every move, and tried some new applications.
+It didn't take long to discover it was better to separate us.

 We were invited to attend and give feedback on a few Airbnb Experiences (unique events hosted by locals) so we enjoyed an intimate concert at the historic Stow Lake Boathouse in Golden Gardens Park, I signed up to learn how to make Ramen Noodles from scratch with Jenny and Lucy as my guests, and learned the art of icing and decorating cookies.
 Michael took a bracing afternoon sail on an America’s Cup boat (that one was a birthday gift from Al and Jenny) but is also offered as an Airbnb experience.
 All in all, we’ve been able to see much more of San Francisco from a very local perspective thanks to our internship.